How much data do I need?

 If you allow your data usage to exceed your allowance and do not purchase a data add-on, you will be charged at an out of tariff rate, which can be very expensive.

 Most networks will have a cap on the amount you can spend on services outside your allowance, in order to prevent excessive bills.
-It may be possible to remove this cap, however we don’t recommend this.
+It may be possible to remove this cap by getting in touch with your network, however we don’t recommend this.

 If you’re approaching your limit, we recommended purchasing a data add-on from your network.